casper-wjs/General-assembly-projects/project_2/README.md

 For potential home sellers looking to put up their homes for sale, I would recommend:

 1. Taking note of which neighborhood their homes are located in
-2. Consider increasing livable space especially first floor and garage area within their homes by engaging some remodelling works
+2. Consider increasing livable space especially first floor and garage area within their homes by engaging some remodeling works
 3. Consider increasing the number of rooms (excluding bathrooms) by converting excess space within the house into an additional study room or guest bedroom.
 This can potentially increase its valuation